sillybytes/sillybytes/posts/legacy/2016/09/gentle-introduction-to-stm32-arm-cortex.md

 - stlink

 You should be able to install them all of from your distribution repositories.
-But in case you can't find `stlink` on them, get it from the [GitHub repository](https://github.com/texane/stlink).
+In case you can't find `stlink` on them, get it from the [GitHub repository](https://github.com/texane/stlink).

 The `stlink` package provides these executables: